-Blended learning combines on-the-job-training with other variations of instructions.
-For instance, an employee might spend some time in the training period learning from another colleague and getting hands on experience about the company.
+Blended learning combines on-the-job training with other types of instruction.
+For instance, an employee might spend some time in the training period learning from another colleague and getting hands-on experience in the company.

-They may spend some more time going over written works, attending an industry training event, watching relevant videos and participating in online courses.
+They may spend some more time going over written materials, attending an industry training event, watching relevant videos and participating in online courses.
 Combining standalone OJT and blended learning can be very effective for jobs that require complex tasks or other specialised skills.
-It also helps companies that have specific processes.

-On-the-job-training provides many more benefits than hiring guest speakers, paying for conferences or buying paper manuals that won't be read.
-A well-thought-out OJT can give employees comprehensive job preparation allowing them to succeed in their jobs and ensure a productive workplace.
+On-the-job training provides many more benefits than hiring guest speakers, paying for conferences or buying paper manuals that won't be read.
+Well-thought-out OJT can give employees comprehensive job preparation allowing them to succeed in their jobs and support a productive workplace.

 Employees gain additional expertise, knowledge and motivation to excel at their job.
 In turn, companies benefit from having motivated individuals who are invested in reaching and achieving company goals.

 Benefits for employees

 If your employer decides that you will need to take OJT, they'll also have to pay you for your time while you acquire the necessary skills for your job.